QuantEcon/lecture-source-jl/rst_files/uncertainty_traps.rst

 We want to simulate this economy

-As a first step, let's put together a struct that bundles

-* the parameters, the current value of :math:`\theta` and the current values of the two belief parameters :math:`\mu` and :math:`\gamma`
+We'll want a named tuple generator of the kind that we've seen before

-* methods to update :math:`\theta`, :math:`\mu` and :math:`\gamma`, as well as to determine the number of active firms and their outputs
+And we need methods to update :math:`\theta`, :math:`\mu` and :math:`\gamma`, as well as to determine the number of active firms and their outputs

 The updating methods follow the laws of motion for :math:`\theta`, :math:`\mu` and :math:`\gamma` given above

 The method to evaluate the number of active firms generates :math:`F_1,
 \ldots, F_{\bar M}` and tests condition :eq:`firm_test` for each firm

-The function `UncertaintyTrapEcon` encodes as default values the parameters we'll use in the simulations below

 Setup
 -----